 Overall, Plus500 has a slight edge over eToro’s account features.
 Our team of FX experts has noted a lack of account types diversification.
 Both CFD brokers combine all their trading features into a single trading account that is suitable for all types of traders.
 Claim your free demo account by clicking the button below.

-Plu500 and eToro are CFD providers with different focus.
+Plu500 and eToro are CFD providers with a different focus.
 While Plus500 aims to ensure the simplest, most transparent trading conditions for retail clients on an easy-to-use CFD platform, eToro focuses on the social side of trading and its benefits for retail customers.

-eToro has a well-designed, user-friendly web-based trading platform provides higher security with a two-step login, executes trade orders at a reasonably fast speed and has a good search function.
+eToro has a well-designed, user-friendly web-based trading platform that provides higher security with a two-step login, executes trade orders at a reasonably fast speed and has a good search function.
 However, it does not offer much in terms of workspace or chart customizability.